 APIs (Application Programming Interfaces) are essential for salesforce integration ERP system.
 They allow systems to send and receive data between Salesforce and third-party services.
 APIs are flexible, scalable, and efficient.
 This makes them a popular choice for integrating Salesforce into nearly any application—whether it’s for internal processes or customer-facing tools.

 For example, an e-commerce company can use an API to sync customer data between its website and Salesforce.
 This ensures seamless updates, so customer information remains accurate in both places.
-APIs are also great for adding new features without starting from scratch.
+Salesforce APIs are also great for adding new features without starting from scratch.
 They provide reusable connections, which makes development faster and more efficient.

 Best for Businesses looking for cost-effective, scalable, and flexible integration.